Active 20-30 Club: 20-30 Club

-20-30 Club was founded in Sacramento, CA in the fall of 1922.
+20-30 Club was founded in Sacramento, CA, in the fall of 1922.
 Paul W. Claiborne was just twenty years of age when he conceived the idea of forming a service club whose members would consist of young men.
 Together with Earl B. Casey, Alfred B. Franke, Charles G. McBride, and Marshall A. Page, he went with his idea to Mitch Nathan, the president of the Sacramento Chamber of Commerce.
 Nathan approved of his plan and appointed a committee to foster the formation of a club whose activities would aid the growth and advancement of young men.
 This committee consisted of F.A.S.
 "Sandy" Foale, chairman; Charles Hansen, Clinton Harbor, Joseph Quire, and Mrs. Alva Archer.
 A meeting was held in the Chamber of Commerce building on Tuesday, December 12, 1922, with Judge Peter J. Shields as the speaker.
 It was decided to proceed with the organization's work immediately.
 Upon the suggestion of Sandy Foale, the name 20-30 was adopted.

 An organizational meeting was held on December 19, 1922, and Paul Claiborne was unanimously elected as the first president.
 Sandy Foale was named chairman of the advisory board.
 After the Sacramento club had established itself, 20-30 began to expand to new areas.

-On March 10, 1924, the Stockton, CA club was chartered with the assistance of the Rotary Club in Stockton.
+On March 10, 1924, the Stockton, California, club was chartered with the assistance of the Rotary Club in Stockton.
 G. Lewis Fox was elected president, and Dr. Hall was named chairman of the advisory board.
 A meeting between Sacramento and Stockton was held on March 5, 1925, and they created the 20-30 Club Executive Council to help with expansion to other cities.
 In August 1925, the third Club, San Bernardino, California, becomes affiliated with the organization.

 In 1926, 20-30 Clubs were formed in San Francisco, Hayward, Tracy, and Oakland.
 Delegates from the seven clubs met in San Francisco on August 21, 1926.
 This was the first convention of 20–30.
 A Constitution was adopted and the following officers were elected: Sumner Mering, President; Tom Louttit, Vice President; Ivan Shoemaker, Secretary/Treasurer.